aws-samples/serverless-games-on-aws/Serverless Data Analytics Lab/README.md

 10. Navigate to the **Scripts** folder in Assets and open up the **PutData.cs** script.
 This script is attached to the PutData child object.
 Explore this script.

 11. There is one edit you need to make in the code.
 On line 50, you should see a variable called **API**.
 Paste the API Gateway endpoint you noted down earlier between the quotes here.
+Make sure it has the **/KinesisProducer** path at the end.

 ``
 private string API = "API-GATEWAY-ENDPOINT-HERE"; //Put API Gateway endpoint here